-The Head of Human Resources shall act as co-ordinator to the LJCC.
+The Human Resources Manager or a nominated deputy shall act as coordinator to the LJCC.

 4. Chair and Vice Chair

 A Chair and Vice Chair shall be appointed at the first meeting of the LJCC in any Council year.
 If the Chair appointed is a member of the employers' side then the Vice-Chair shall be appointed from the employees' side, and vice versa.